alanwunsche/DeFi/README.md

-# DeFi
+# Discover DeFi
-DeFi - Decentralized Finance
+DeFi (Decentralized Finance)

-Software is eating the World.
-Blockchain is eating Finance.
-Decentralized Finance (DeFi) is the latest blockchain-powered innovation currently transforming finance.
+1. Software is eating the World.
+2. Blockchain is eating Finance.
+3. Decentralized Finance (DeFi) is the latest blockchain-powered innovation transforming finance.

 - - - - -

 <br>

-## Areas to Explore:
+## November 2020:

+This month's topics:

 What are the new frameworks for Finance in a blockchain-powered digital world?